DieracDelta/DieracDelta.github.io/posts/2021-05-30-nix-rust-riscv-toy-kernel.md

 defaultApp.x86_64-linux = self.apps.x86_64-linux.toy_kernel;
 ```

-`nix run .` executes the `defaultApp`; we set this to our bash script.
-Furthermore, we can call this from any linux x8664 box by calling `nix run github:DieracDelta/NixKernelTutorial`.
+`nix run .` executes the `defaultApp`.
+We can call this from *any* linux x8664 box by calling `nix run github:DieracDelta/NixKernelTutorial`.
 The same goes for `defaultPackage`.
 We may build the kernel by running `nix build .` or `nix build github:DieracDelta/NixKernelTutorial`.

 ## Adding a linker script